• Skip to primary navigation

 With just a few flavorful ingredients, this Scallop Ceviche recipe proves that simple can also mean delicious.

-There is nothing quite like a good seafood dish, and this recipe for scallop ceviche definitely fits the bill.
+There is nothing quite like a good seafood dish, and this recipe for scallop ceviche definitely fits the bill for me.
 The recipe is said to have originated in Latin America centuries ago, but lucky for us, it spread throughout the rest of the United States.
 It’s made anywhere succulent scallops can be found.

 What stands out most about this recipe is that the scallops aren’t cooked in a pan or in the oven.
 Instead, they’re left covered in the fridge, soaking in citrus juices.
 It’s the acid in those juices that does the “cooking.”